-To achieve the level of nutrient treatment required for the protection and restoration of Pinellas County's surface and ground waters, greater emphasis must be placed on non-structural BMPs, the Site Planning BMPs in Section 6.7, and the Source Control BMPs in Section 6.8.
-These non-structural BMPs, which are typically focused on pollution controlat the source through operational management practices, need to be the first "cars" in the BMP Treatment Train.
-Non-structural BMPs, by definition, are also customarily less expensive to implement, due to the absence of capital expenses associated with structural construction and operational maintenance.
-When applied early in the design process, these low impact development techniques can reduce stormwater volume and pollutants generated from development sites.
-People are increasingly becoming educated consumers and choosing to purchase things they consider to be green, renewable, or sustainable.
-Companies have caught on to demand sustainable goods and are leveraging environmentally conscious decisions to market their products and services and improve their "triple bottomline".
-Green infrastructure can also be a valuable asset to site developers and property owners from an economic perspective.
-When green infrastructure BMPs are employed, many benefits (beyond improved environmental quality and stormwater management) can be realized, including:
+To achieve the level of nutrient treatment required for the protection and restoration of Pinellas County's surface and ground waters, greater emphasis must be placed on nonstructural BMPs, the Site Planning BMPs in Section 2.7 and the Source Control BMPs in Section 2.8.
+These BMPs need to be the first "cars" in the BMP Treatment Train.
+When applied early in the design process, these low impact development techniques can reduce stormwater volume and pollutants generated from development sites